pytest-dev/pluggy/docs/index.rst

 .. note::
     This section describes "new-style hook wrappers", which were added in Pluggy 1.1.
 For earlier versions, see the "old-style hook wrappers" section below.

+    New-style hooks wrappers are declared with ``wrapper=True``, while old-style hook wrappers are declared with ``hookwrapper=True``.

-    The two styles are fully interoperable.
+    The two styles are fully interoperable between plugins using different styles.
+However within the same plugin we recommend using only one style, for consistency.

-A *hookimpl* can be a generator function, which indicates that the function will be called to *wrap* (or surround) all other normal *hookimpl* calls.
+A *hookimpl* can be marked with the ``"wrapper"`` option, which indicates that the function will be called to *wrap* (or surround) all other normal *hookimpl* calls.
 A *hook wrapper* can thus execute some code ahead and after the execution of all corresponding non-wrappper *hookimpls*.

 Much in the same way as a :py:func:`@contextlib.contextmanager <python:contextlib.contextmanager>`, *hook wrappers* must be implemented as generator function with a single ``yield`` in its body:

 .. code-block:: python

-    @hookimpl
+    @hookimpl(wrapper=True)
     def setup_project(config, args):
         """Wrap calls to ``setup_project()`` implementations which
         should return json encoded config options.